Spot the Differences for Kids: Observation and Attention to Detail

 Frequently asked questions about Spot the Difference

-What age is Spot the Difference good for?
+What age is the spot the differences game good for?

-From age 4, with adult support at first.
-At that age children begin sustaining visual focus long enough to compare two pictures and spot tiny details.
-For older children (6-8) the game becomes a real observation and visual memory challenge.
+The spot the differences game works from age 4, with a grown-up helping out at first.
+Around that age children start to hold their visual attention long enough to compare two pictures and find tiny differences.
+For older kids, ages 6 to 8, the game turns into a real test of observation and visual memory.

-In each scene you see two pictures side by side that look the same.
-But they have differences: things present in one image and missing from the other, things that changed color or size, or things that moved.
-Your child has to find them all by tapping or clicking on each one.
+In the spot the differences game you see two pictures side by side that look the same but actually have differences: things that appear in one and not the other, things that changed color or size, or things that moved.
+The child has to find them all by tapping or clicking on each one.

-No. The game is 100% visual.
+The spot the differences game needs no reading at all, because it is 100% visual.
 There is no text to read during play: just two pictures to compare and a counter showing how many differences the child has found.
-That is why it is accessible for kids who do not read yet or are just learning.
+That makes it accessible for kids who can't read yet or who are just starting to learn.